 This workshop is for people with previous electronics experience looking to move beyond the basic prototyping stage.
 This is ideal for anyone who has built a project using breadboard or stripboard and wants to make a more permanent version using a PCB.
 All tools and equipment will be provided.
 Please don't wear your best clothes as it can get a bit messy!

 When & Where

-We are a not-for-profit community and all subscriptions go towards paying for the space and providing equipment, amenities and assets for the group.
+We are a not-for-profit community run entirely by volunteers.
+Our members pay a monthly subscription that goes towards paying for the workshop space and equipment for the group.